-• Special Licenses in Maine
+Other Licenses & Endorsements in Maine

 Vehicles Accommodating 15 or More Passengers

-In Maine, you need a commercial driver's license (CDL) to operate a vehicle that accommodates 15 or more passengers, including yourself―the driver.
+In Maine, you need a commercial driver's license (CDL) to operate a vehicle that accommodates 15 passengers or more , including yourself―the driver.
 Therefore, if you want to drive most buses and shuttles, you need a CDL.

 School Bus and Passenger Endorsements

-To drive a school bus, you'll need a CDL plus an S endorsement for an extra $10.
+To drive a school bus, you'll need a CDL plus an S endorsement for an extra $20.

 Both require a special written exam and road tests.